sf-playground/inc/README.md

 ## Restricted license

-*Restricted licenses (reminiscent of the older [shareware](https://en.wikipedia.org/wiki/Shareware) movement) are **not open source** because they do not meet [the definition](https://en.wikipedia.org/wiki/The_Open_Source_Definition) of an open source license.
-The source code is made available (either publicly, or to customers who pay for a license), but they may limit the freedoms to redistribute and modify or to use the software commercially.*
+Restricted licenses are **not libre** because they do not meet [the definition](https://freedomdefined.org/Definition) of a free cultural works.
+The source files may or may not be made available (either publicly, or to customers who pay for a license).
+The license limits the freedoms to redistribute and modify or to use the fonts commercially.

 #### Pros